iverinaivanova/Linguistic-Mechanisms-in-the-Section-Types-of-a-Research-Article/README.md

 ### ACL Anthology Corpus
-The whole corpus was downloaded from the ACL Anthology: https://www.aclweb.org/anthology/.
-The folder *all_xmls* contains example xml files to give the users an idea of the corpus format.
+The whole corpus was downloaded from the ACL Anthology: https://www.aclweb.org/anthology/ (Old link: [ACL Anthology Reference Corpus](https://acl-arc.comp.nus.edu.sg/)) The folder *all_xmls* contains example xml files to give the users an idea of the corpus format.

 ### How to run the scripts